live U.S. and Iran trade threats as World focus' on reopening Strait of Hormuz - Middle East conflict on 3 April

 UK politicians have renewed calls for Andrew Mountbatten-Windsor, formerly Prince Andrew, to be removed from the line of succession following his arrest on suspicion of misconduct in public office and revelations over his links to convicted U.S. sex offender Jeffrey Epstein.

-Mountbatten-Windsor, 66 and eighth in line to the throne, was arrested on Thursday by Thames Valley Police on suspicion of misconduct in public office and released later the same day under investigation.
-Assistant Chief Constable Oliver Wright confirmed that an inquiry has been opened into the allegations.
+Mountbatten-Windsor, 66, who is eighth in line to the throne, was arrested on Thursday by Thames Valley Police on suspicion of misconduct in public office and released later the same day under investigation.

-Police searches are ongoing at his Windsor home, Royal Lodge, and are expected to continue until Monday.
 Officers have asked Mountbatten-Windsor’s former protection officers to review any information that could assist the investigation.

-The arrest follows the January release of U.S. court files on convicted sex offender Jeffrey Epstein, which highlighted Mountbatten‑Windsor’s communications with Epstein.
-The documents indicate that in 2010, while serving as the UK’s trade envoy to Asia, he sent Epstein details of official trips to Singapore, Vietnam, Shenzhen in China, and Hong Kong, and appeared to forward official reports of those trips.
+The documents indicate that in 2010, while serving as the UK trade envoy to Asia, he sent Epstein details of official trips to Singapore, Vietnam, Shenzhen in China, and Hong Kong, and appeared to forward official reports of those trips.

-Mountbatten‑Windsor has denied any wrongdoing.
 He stepped back from royal duties in 2019 following criticism of his BBC Newsnight interview regarding Epstein.

-Several UK politicians have called for consideration of removing Mountbatten-Windsor from the line of succession once police investigations conclude.
-Liberal Democrat leader Ed Davey said: “Clearly this is an issue that parliament is going to have to consider when the time is right, naturally the monarchy will want to make sure he can never become king.”
+Liberal Democrat leader Ed Davey said: “Clearly this is an issue that parliament is going to have to consider when the time is right, naturally the monarchy will want to ensure he can never become king.”

 Stephen Flynn, Westminster leader of the Scottish National Party, told British media: “The public would be rightly angry that a man who lied about being friends with Epstein could still be on course to be head of state.”

 Conservative shadow Scotland secretary Andrew Bowie said: “If he’s found guilty of this, I think parliament would be well within its rights to act to remove him from the line of succession.”
-Conservative party leader Kemi Badenoch emphasised that the investigation must proceed without interference.
+Conservative Party leader Kemi Badenoch emphasised that the investigation must proceed without interference.

 A YouGov poll released on Friday suggested that 82% of British adults believe Mountbatten-Windsor should be removed from the royal line of succession, compared with 6% who think he should remain.